*** New 30/10/17 twelve blog e-books – see below ***

 Solomon’s Song of Songs

 The aforementioned titles are available as free downloads as well as some being available in paper book form.
 While he is happy for these to be shared electronically, please respect that the copyright remains with the author.
 The author intends to post regularly on his blog, which may eventually be consolidated into a book.
-He is currently working on producing a verse by verse commentary on the Song of Solomon, which he hopes will be available late 2014.
+He is currently working on producing a verse by verse commentary on the Song of Solomon, which he hopes will be available Spring 2018

 The following downloads relate to the author’s community activist interests: